stroparo/ds/README.md

 The _DS - Daily Shells Library_ is a collection of useful shell routines in the form of functions and scripts.
 Several subjects are covered relating but not limited to file manipulation, tech ops, text processing ...

+Advantages:

+* Automatic chmod +x (mark as executable) all scripts under its root at $DS_HOME
+* Alias all *.sh scripts to aliases without the extension
+* Standardized places for things e.g. all *.sh files in the functions/ dir are sourced during dsload
+* Easy plugin installation & maintenance mechanism

 Currently the ___Bash___ and ___Zsh___ shells are supported.

 Some features of this project replicate GNU tools features and those were intentional as to have this possibilities in a non-GNU environment.
-(Perhaps you are on IBM AIX where policies or sysadmins do not allow for the GNU toolbox for AIX etc.)
+(Perhaps you are on IBM AIX where policies or sysadmins do not allow for the GNU toolbox for AIX to be installed etc.)

 Help
 ----